Resource Circulation -Water-

 The installation of new water treatment facilities that enable previously unused wastewater generated during various manufacturing processes to be recycled and other measures.

-Effective Wastewater Use Initiatives
+Examples of Effective Water Use Initiatives

 Jiangsu Oji Paper (China)